shopsmart/clj-foundation/README.md

 ## Features

+The folowing is a small sample of clj-foundation's features:

 ### Ever had to declare a map as the result of a bunch of let variable bindings?
 Now you can do that in one step with let-map.

 ```clojure